Vishalckc/zerocode_wiki/Reading-System-Properties-and-Environment-Variables-in-Zerocode-Test-Steps.md

 ```

 Replaces with the value of the system property.
 E.g. `hostname ` resolves to `http://localhost:9998 `.
-If no property exists then the place holder remains in place i.e. `${SYSTEM.PROPERTY.hostname}`
+If no property exists then the place holder remains in place i.e. `${SYSTEM:PROPERTY:hostname}`
 The  value of hostname can be provided at runtime using –Dhostname=http://localhost:9998 as command line argument